Laniakea-elixir-it/LiferayPlugIns/doc/admin.md

 users should find these three fields among their custom fields in the account configuration pages.

+**NOTE:** the communication with IAM to generate tokens takes in account the timestamp of the messages.
+Hence, if the server time is not correct token generation will fail and users will get an error page.
+To prevent problems during the token generation it is highly recommended to keep the server time synchronised with a time server.

 ### Upgrade to a new release

 To upgrade to a new release of the IAM authentication modules is enough to install the new module following the same procedure of the installation.